x-real-ip/zero-grid/README.md

 This project is **fully integrated with Home Assistant**
 all PID parameters (**Kp**, **Ki**, **Kd**) can be **adjusted live** from within Home Assistant using sliders.
 This allows you to fine-tune the control behavior in real time while monitoring power flow and system response.

 ---

+# ⚠️ WARNING

+**This project involves high-voltage AC and electronic circuits.
+You must have knowledge of electronics and safe handling of mains electricity.
+Improper use can cause serious injury, death, or property damage.**

+**I am not responsible for any damage, injury, or accidents resulting from the use of this project.
+Proceed at your own risk.**

+---